 Understanding the Reference Price

-- Commoditized Value – the table stakes that you need simply to get in the door, consisting of the value that your product is expected to provide.
+Commoditized Value – the table stakes that you need simply to get in the door, consisting of the value that your product is expected to provide.
+For instance, a hammer that cannot effectively hit a nail fails the commoditized value test.

-And one of the key issues that commodity product creators ignore is that the Commoditized Cost may mean that your initial reference price is Zero or Negative because of the combination of switching costs and the lack of initial value provided when your solution is not adopted at scale.
+And one of the key issues that commodity product creators ignore is that the Commoditized Cost may mean that your initial price based on value provided is Zero or Negative because of the combination of switching costs and the lack of initial value provided when your solution is not adopted at scale.
 This is the starting point for figuring out how much the product costs.
+If your product is an undifferentiated product that you are selling on price, the market Reference Price is a key starting point.

 This second piece is where companies need to start understanding how they provide additional value relative to the market.
 Is it faster?
 Does it reduce or reallocate headcount?
 Does it support new business that cannot be supported otherwise?
 And how much does the solution realistically contribute?